alonsoir/kafkaStreaming/README.md

-README file
+# README file

-This project is a fork of the provided code of Spark Streaming Processing with Kafka book.
+This project tries to fix the code initially provided by the authors of the Kafka Streams book through examples from Packt publishing.
+Chapter three and Chapter 9.

 # Preliminaries